SlipperyJ/spaceport/README.md

 ### User Stories

+#### Implemented

 As a spaceport traffic controller
 So spaceships can dock safely and efficiently at my spaceport
 I would like to instruct a spaceship to dock

+#### Yet to be implemented

 As a spaceport traffic controller
-To ensure a timely docking service and keep traffic constant
-I would like to automatically deny docking requests unless the requesting ship is within 7.5km
+So spaceships can take off safely from my spaceport
+I would like to instruct a spaceship to release from a spaceport

 As a spaceport traffic controller
-To ensure spaceport safety
-I would like to automatically deny docking requests from wanted spaceships

-As a spaceport traffic controller
-So spaceships can take off safely from my spacestation
-I would like to instruct a spaceship to un-dock

-As a spaceport traffic controller
 So I can prevent spaceship accidents and time wasting
 I would like to prevent spaceships from docking when the spaceport is full

 As a spaceport traffic controller
-So that I can ensure safe un-dock procedures
+So that I can ensure safe release procedures
-I want to prevent spaceships from docking or un-docking during security alerts
+I want to prevent spaceships from docking or releasing during security alerts

 As a spaceport traffic controller
-So that I can ensure safe un-docking procedures
+So that I can ensure safe releasing procedures
-I want spaceships to only take off from the spaceport they are at
+I want spaceships to only take off from the spaceport they are in

 As the system designer
 So that the software can be used for many different spaceports